Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138247.png) [The Great Harvest King]( https://retroachievements.org/achievement/125567)
 _Become the Harvest King and spread the seed all over 'your kingdom.'_

-This achievement actually requires two stages, first is actually becoming the Harvest King which is done in the Harvest Festival on Fall 12.
+This achievement actually requires two stages.
+First is actually becoming the Harvest King, which is done in the Harvest Festival on Fall 12.
 The second is to attend the Sowing Festival in Spring 8.
-The challenge more comes getting chosen as Harvest King.
-To do so, At the Harvest Festival, Elli has cakes and towards the end you need to eat one of them, you need to get the one with the coin.
+The challenge comes more from getting chosen as Harvest King.
+To do so, at the Harvest Festival, Elli has cakes, and towards the end, you need to eat one of them.
+You need to get the one with the coin.
 If you get the coin, you will be awarded the title for the next year and will get to spread the seeds on the Sowing Festival on the 8th of Spring.
 Meet these and you’ll be award the achievement.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138262.png) [A Cattle Photo Op Victory]( https://retroachievements.org/achievement/125568)
 _Win the cow festival and get the photo._

 This festival takes place on the 4th of Fall.
 To win the cow festival, it is about how much milk you have shipped and how high the affection is for your cow.
-The milk can come from any cow but the cow’s affection must be at least 240.
+The milk can come from any cow, but the cow’s affection must be at least 240.
 So when you have met these conditions, enter your cow and you will win the festival, getting the picture and the achievement.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138260.png) [The Aquatic Farmer]( https://retroachievements.org/achievement/125569)
 _Win the Swimming Race and get your picture the next day._

 On the 24th of Summer, the Swimming festival will be held.
 Here you can enter a race against the other bachelors and if you win, you will be awarded a picture and an invincible katori.
 The race is essentially pressing the A button.
-I had a fair amount of difficulty as mashing it don’t seem to consistently work.
-You need to press the button rapidly as well within the timing.
+I had a fair amount of difficulty, as mashing it don’t seem to consistently work.
+You need to press the button rapidly as well as within the timing.
 I found it best to keep the mashing as a consistent speed while trying to keep it rapid.
-Make sure you save the day before otherwise, you will need to wait an entire year.
+Make sure you save the day before, otherwise you will need to wait an entire year.

 =-----------------------------------------------------------=